NVIDIA/edk2-platforms/Readme.md

    `make -C edk2/BaseTools`

-   (BaseTools can currently not be built in parallel, so do not specify any `-j` option, either on the command line or in a **MAKEFLAGS** environment variable.)

 ### Build options
 There are a number of options that can (or must) be specified at the point of building.
 Their default values are set in `edk2/Conf/target.txt`.
 If we are